steph-sabotasan/docs/content/admin/configuration/configuring-your-enterprise/accessing-the-administrative-shell-ssh.md

 ## Enabling access to the administrative shell via SSH

+{% note %}

+Note: Although it is possible to create a VM in Azure and/or AWS by authenticating with SSH passwords instead of keys, accessing Github Enterprise using this method is not permitted, and it is recommended to use keys instead.

+{% endnote %}

 To enable administrative SSH access, you must add your SSH public key to your instance's list of authorized keys.
 For more information, see "[AUTOTITLE](/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent)."

 {% tip %}